Check operability of computer hardware and find drivers

 If some of hardware devices don't work due to missed drivers then the tool will suggest a proper Linux kernel version according to the LKDDb or third-party drivers.

-Enable snaps on openSUSE and install Hardware Probe
+Enable snaps on Linux Mint and install Hardware Probe

 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 They update automatically and roll back gracefully.